FlamingWater35/polygluttony-next/README.md

 ---

 *Note: This is a fork of the original Polygluttony project.
-Credits for this tool go to the original [developer](https://github.com/blyat-uk).*
+Please support the [original developer](https://github.com/blyat-uk).*

 ---